essif-lab/framework/docs/terms/transaction-data-collector.md

 In order to make the Transaction Data Collector work, a Validation Policy (or Transaction Data Collector Policy) is created by, or on behalf of the Principal, which specifies at least:

 -   the kinds of transactions its Principal is willing to (electronically) engage in, from both the requester and the provider perspectives;
--   for each such transaction type:
+-   for each such transaction termtype:

     -   the criteria (business rules) that should be used to determine that the form is 'clean', i.e. that the necessary and sufficient data have been obtained and that they are consistent, coherent, and suitable for making a transaction %%commitment decision|commitment-decision%%.